 The Gold Coast attracts many thousands of tourists every year with its bright lights, stunning views and many attractions.
-Part of the Gold Coast’s appeal is in the diversity of its attractions; across the Gold Coast there are natural attractions, entertainment precincts, nightlife and much more.
-With all of this, tourists on the Gold Coast get a truly spectacular combination of natural and man-made beauty and this is something that we strive to make accessible with our amphibious Quack’rDuck duck bus tours.
+Part of the appeal is in the diversity of the Gold Coast tourist attractions.
+Across the Gold Coast there are natural attractions, entertainment precincts, nightlife and much more.
+With all of this, tourists on the Gold Coast get a truly spectacular combination of natural and man-made beauty and this is something that we strive to make accessible with our amphibious Quack’rDuck duck bus Gold Coast tours.

 - Sandy surf beaches with crystal clear water and internationally renowned surfing opportunities

 - Historical sites that provide you with an insight into the history and foundation of communities throughout the Gold Coast

 - Beautiful scenery including Springbrook, Burleigh Heads and Lamington National Parks, Mount Tambourine and the Currumbin Rock Pools

 - Self-guided touring opportunities throughout the national parks, as well as the Gold Coast Hinterland Great Walk

 Not everyone will have the same interests when holidaying and if you’re traveling with your family, it can be challenging to make sure everyone’s happy.
 If you’re familiar with the struggle of trying to find attractions that appeal to everyone, then the Gold Coast is the perfect destination for you.
 The Gold Coast area has fantastic opportunities for all adventurers – from active children, to adults who are just looking to relax and take in the sights.
 The beauty of the Gold Coast is not restricted to the day time either; the region is well-know for its bustling and vibrant nightlife and if you are looking to explore some of Queensland’s best bars, clubs and restaurants, then the Gold Coast is perfect for you.